bassogio/semantic_mapping/src/rotated_pose_message/HowToUse.md

-# How to Use: Rotate Pose Processor
+# How to Use Rotate Pose Processor